Konono Nº1: 2010–present

-In 2011, Konono N°1 took part in the Congotronics vs Rockers project, a "superband" including ten Congolese and ten indie rock musicians that included members of Deerhoof, Wildbirds & Peacedrums, Kasai Allstars, Skeletons, along with Juana Molina.
+In 2011, Konono N°1 took part in the Congotronics vs Rockers project, a "superband" including ten Congolese and ten indie rock musicians that included members of Deerhoof, Wildbirds & Peacedrums, Kasai Allstars, and Skeletons, along with Juana Molina.
 This superband collaborated to create a common repertoire and performed at 15 major festivals and venues in ten countries.

 In July 2016, the group was in Romania, and appeared at the Outernational Days festival in Bucharest organized by The Attic magazine and the Control Club.

 Lineage

 Konono Nº1 founder Mingiedi Mawangu stopped touring with the band around 2009, and entrusted his duties as band leader and lead likembe player to his son Augustin Mawangu Mingiedi, who further developed the sound of Konono's electric thumb piano by using various effect pedals.
 Mingiedi Mawangu died on April 15, 2015, aged 85.
 His son and successor, Augustin, died on October 16, 2017, aged 56.
 His own son, Makonda, inherited the likembe and leadership.